alexei-led/vertical-workload-autoscaler/sop/overview.md

-# WorkloadAutoscaler Controller Implementation Overview
+# VerticalWorkloadAutoscaler Controller Implementation Overview

-This document outlines the steps required to implement a working version of the WorkloadAutoscaler controller.
+This document outlines the steps required to implement a working version of the VerticalWorkloadAutoscaler controller.

-## 1. Define the WorkloadAutoscaler Custom Resource Definition (CRD)
+## 1. Define the VerticalWorkloadAutoscaler Custom Resource Definition (CRD)

-- [x] Define the WorkloadAutoscaler spec and status in `api/v1alpha1/workloadautoscaler_types.go`
+- [x] Define the VerticalWorkloadAutoscaler spec and status in `api/v1alpha1/workloadautoscaler_types.go`
 - [x] Ensure the spec includes fields for:
   - [x] Target resource (using selectors or direct references)
   - [x] VPA reference